Chinese markets plunge as rising virus death toll fuels fears for global growth

 Chinese stock and commodity markets plunged at the open in their first session since Jan.
 23, when the outbreak of the newly identified virus had claimed only 17 lives in Wuhan city in Hubei province.

-Since then the flu-like virus has spread to more than two dozen other countries and regions, with the first death outside of China reported on Sunday, that of a 44-year-old Chinese man who died in the Philippines after travelling from Wuhan.
+Since then the flu-like virus has spread to more than two dozen other countries and regions, with the first death outside of China reported on Sunday, that of a 44-year-old Chinese man who died in the Philippines after traveling from Wuhan.

 The total number of deaths in China rose to 361 as of Sunday, up 57 from the previous day, the National Health Commission said.
 The number of new confirmed infections in China rose by 2,829, bringing the total to 17,205.